 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line two baking trays with baking paper.

 - In a large mixing bowl, add butter and sugars and beat using an electric beater for a minute or two until smooth and creamy.
-Add egg and vanilla and beat until combined, scrapping down the sides.
+Add egg and vanilla and beat until combined, scraping down the sides of the bowl.

 - Add flour, baking soda and salt, and beat briefly until a soft cookie dough forms.
 Add chocolate chunks and blueberries and mix through.